Cohen Honors College Scholarships

 The Koch Scholars scholarships award up to $30,000 (in-state) or $60,000 (out-of-state) for up to four years of study to incoming freshmen students pursuing degrees in Engineering or Business, with preference given to those students declaring a major in Computer Engineering, Computer Science, Mechanical Engineering, Electrical Engineering, Industrial Engineering, Accounting, Economics, Finance, Human Resources or Management Information Systems.

-To apply for the Koch Scholars Program, students must be admitted to WSU by October 15th and submit the Universal Scholarship Application and Cohen Honors College online application by November 1st.
+To apply for the Koch Scholars Program, students must submit must submit the WSU Admissions online application by October 15 and submit the Universal Scholarship Application and Cohen Honors College online application by November 1.

 Koch Scholars must remain in good standing in the Cohen Honors College and participate in 3-4 Koch Scholars events or workshops organized by Honors each academic year.
 Koch Scholars are expected to live in the residence halls their freshman year.